sftpplus/sftpplus-docs/chevah/server/static/documentation/operation/ftp.rst

 Load Balancer
 -------------

-The FTP/FTPS services of SFTPPlus can be integrated in a DNS based load balancing solution.
+The FTP/FTPS services of SFTPPlus can be integrated in a DNS-based load balancing solution.

 FTP/FTPS services can function behind a layer 4 load balancer,